dell/omnia/docs/source/InstallationGuides/LocalRepo/localrepos.rst

             {"name": "k8s", "version":"1.26.12"},

+For more information about installing Kubernetes, `click here <../BuildingClusters/install_kubernetes.html>`_.

 .. note:: The version of the software provided above is the only version of the software Omnia supports.

 **OFED**